By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 When comparing an orthopedic mattress like this vs. a regular mattress it is easy to see why an orthopedic mattress can provide a better sleep experience.
 The specially developed multiple layers of an orthopedic mattress provide support while also offering cushioning and temperature regulation benefits.
 Image Source: Amazon.

-You may also be interested in our comprehensive guide to the differences between an orthopedic mattress vs. a Posturepedic mattress, so be sure to check that article out as well.
+You may also be interested in our thorough guide to the differences between an orthopedic mattress vs. a Posturepedic mattress, so be sure to check that article out as well.

 What Are The Pros And Cons Of Using A Regular Mattress?